 How much are service charges on MSC?

 MSC has several different gratuity rates that depend where the cruise occurs.
-For those sailing in The Bahamas/Caribbean, South America, or Asia, you’ll see the following rates:
+For those sailing in The Bahamas/Caribbean, Bermuda, Canada, & New England, you’ll see the following rates:

 - No service charges for kids under 2 years old

-For those sailing in the Mediterranean, Europe, Middle East or Southern Caribbean, the rates are slightly different and priced in euros:
+For those sailing in the Mediterranean, Europe, & Middle East, the rates are slightly different and priced in euros:

 - Adults (>12 and up): 12 euros per night